RAF Fighter Command: Strike Command

 As the 1960s dawned, the RAF continued to shrink.
-The three functional commands, Fighter Command, Bomber Command, and Coastal Command had all been formed in 1936 to help command an expanding RAF.
-It was now becoming clear that the RAF was simply becoming too small to justify their continued existence as separate entities.
-Consequently, in 1968, Fighter Command and Bomber Command were joined together to form Strike Command, both becoming groups within the new command.
-Coastal Command was disbanded and subsumed into the new Strike Command in November 1969.
+The three functional commands, Fighter Command, Bomber Command, and Coastal Command, had all been formed in 1936 to help reorganise an expanding RAF.
+It was now becoming clear that the RAF was becoming too small to justify their continued existence as separate entities.
+Consequently, in 1968, Fighter Command and Bomber Command were amalgamated to form Strike Command, and became groups within the new command.
+Coastal Command was disbanded and subsumed into Strike Command in November 1969.